WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - We add the files to be processed by typing the following commands in GitBash: <mark>git add .</mark> and pressing <mark>enter</mark>.

-- Now lets check the status of our <mark>git add .</mark> to see what files have been added
+- Now let's check the status of our <mark>git add .</mark> to see what files have been added

 ## GitBash cont.